-• Kup module Guidance The guidance documentation associated with this requirement is assessed in the subsequent test assurance activities.
-N/A The evaluator shall attempt to get network traffic to flow through the TOE while the TOE is being initialized.
-A steady flow of network packets that would otherwise be
+Kap Module Guidance The guidance documentation associated with this requirement is assessed in the subsequent test assurance activities.
+N/A Testing The evaluator shall attempt to get network traffic to flow through the TOE while the TOE is being initialized.
+A steady flow of network packets that would otherwise be denied by the ruleset should be sourced and be directed at a host.
+The evaluator

-The evaluator shall accompt to get network durine to now allough the role while the TOE is being initialized.
-A steady flow of network packets that would otherwise be Testing denied by the ruleset should be sourced and be directed at a host.
+TOE is being initialized.
+A steady flow of network packets that would otherwise be 9 denied by the ruleset should be sourced and be directed at a host.
 The evaluator shall verify using a packet sniffer that none of the generated network traffic is permitted through the firewall during initialization.